Atmosera-CoPilot-Dev/copilot-examples/README.md

 # Copilot Examples Content

 Here's a quick rundown of the modules and a suggested order of presenting.
 Each module show a different aspect of software development, design and architecture.
-The modules are meant to be taught in order, but can really cherry picked as desired.
+The modules are meant to be taught in order, but can be cherry picked as desired.

 | Topic                                 | What we'll cover                                                                                       |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------|